Ehrhart Theory over Abelian Group Rings: Acknowledgements

-Jes\'us De Loera was partially supported by NSF-DMS grants 2348578 and 2434665.
+Jes\'us A. De Loera was partially supported by NSF-DMS grants 2348578 and 2434665.
 Alexey Garber was partially supported by the Simons Foundation.
 Katharina Jochemko was partially supported by grant nr 2023-04063 from the Swedish research council and the Verg Foundation.
+Mohamed Omar was partially supported by research funds from York University, and NSERC Discovery Grant \#RGPIN-2025-06304.
 Josephine Yu was partially supported by NSF-DMS grant 2348701.
+The authors thank the American Institute of Mathematics and its SQuaREs program for support and hospitality.
+This research was initiated there.
+The authors also thank Sof{\'\i}a Garz\'on Mora for many discussions on the topic and Greta Panova for discussion on computational complexity of lattice point counting.